michaelmior/node-docker-service/README.md

 #### deps
 An array listing all dependencies of this service.
 These dependencies will be started before loading up your service.

+#### env
+A hash of any environment variables to set in the container.

 ### `mounts` directory
 You should symlink your mounts here under the name defined in your `service.json`.
 This allows you to check in the required mounts to git, while easily assigning them on each machine.